 Interest-bearing debt refers to obligations under finance lease of lottery equipment of POSC.
 These are minimal compared with the Company's total equity.
-Earnings can cover interest charges 149.19 times for 2016.
+Earnings can cover interest charges 114 times for 2016, up from 83 times in 2015.

 No material off-balance sheet transactions, arrangements, obligations, and other relationships of the Company with unconsolidated entities were created during the year.